craftcms/nitro/README.md

 # Craft Nitro

-A better, faster way to develop Craft CMS apps locally without Docker or Vagrant!
+Nitro is a command-line tool focused on making local Craft development quick and easy.
 Nitro’s one dependency is [Multipass](https://multipass.run/), which allows you to create Ubuntu virtual machines.

 ---